Extracts autofluorescence spectra from an unstained sample. Intended for use

 Logical, controls messaging.
 Default is

-TRUE.- refine
+TRUE.- deduplicate

-Logical, default is
+Logical, default

 Numeric, default

-Logical, default is
+Logical, default

-Logical, default is
+Logical, default

 TRUE, which enables parallel processing for per-cell AF identification.
-Used whenrefine=TRUE.- threads
+Used whenrefine = TRUE.- threads

 Numeric, defaults to a single thread for sequential processing (

-fillingeom_ribbon.
-Default is "red".- af.line.color
+"red".- af.line.color

 References